ppy/osu-wiki/wiki/Contests/OMC/5/en.md

 - Storyboard and Video will not be considered for judging.
 - Contestants must follow the [Ranking Criteria](/wiki/Ranking_Criteria).
 - You may be disqualified from the contest if:
-    - You uploaded your entry before results were announced.
+    - You revealed your entry to others before results were announced.
     - You collaborated with another mapper on your entry.
     - You bribed one of the judges.
     - Your behaviour caused an issue (even if it wasn't related to this contest).